RoyalHighgrass/Convert-a-Chromebook-Debian-host-system-to-latest-version-of-Kali-Linux-host-system-Fully-automated-/README.md

 3 - Execute file. ( **./chromebook_kali_config.sh** ).
 **note** - The entire process of a full host system conversion can take up to 3 hours or more depending on your system specs.
 **note** - User inputs regarding system configurations required at the start & roughly about an hour into the process.
-The process will be paused until user inputs are provided.
+There the process will be paused until user inputs are provided.
 Once provided the process will continue for at least another hour.
 Once complete, shutdown linux.

 4 - Shutdown device.